Dr. Rachel’s Low-FODMAP Ice Cream Taste Test

 Nothing compares to the magic of creamy, delicious ice cream.
 But on the low-FODMAP diet those frozen treats are not the safest bet.
 Though options exist to limit lactose, they aren’t all low-FODMAP…and if they are, how do they taste?

 Here is my low-FODMAP ice cream taste test!
-Also…Check out over 200 low FODMAP recipes right here on the blog!
+Also…Check out over 300 low FODMAP recipes right here on the blog.
+You may love my low-FODMAP desserts and treats collection for some recipes for your own low-FODMAP popsicles and ice creams.

 Be healthy and happy,